mneumann/non-dominated-sort-rs/README.md

-# Fast non-dominated sort
+# Fast Non-Dominated Sort Algorithm

-A fast non-dominated sort algorithm for obtain the pareto fronts.
+A fast non-dominated sort algorithm for obtaining the pareto fronts.
 Written in Rust.